-Biden administration extends eviction moratorium for 30 days
+Biden administration extends eviction moratorium for a month

-WASHINGTON (AP) — The Biden administration has extended the nationwide ban on evictions for 30 days to help tenants who are unable to make rent payments during the coronavirus pandemic.
+WASHINGTON (AP) — The Biden administration has extended the nationwide ban on evictions for a month to help tenants who are unable to make rent payments during the coronavirus pandemic.

 Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention, extended the evictions moratorium until July 31.
 It had been scheduled to end June 30.
+The CDC said Thursday that “this is intended to be the final extension of the moratorium.”

 The White House had acknowledged Wednesday that the emergency pandemic protection will have to end at some point.
 The trick is devising the right sort of off-ramp to make the transition without massive social upheaval.